juliancwirko/meteor-s-id-website/private/docs.md

 ## Simple Accounts system for Meteor

-This is a simple and custom Accounts system because we don't need any complicated logic and Bootstrap classes here..
+This is a simple and custom Accounts system because we don't need any complicated logic and Bootstrap classes here...
+You can login/register using password or 3rd party OAuth services (**Google, Twitter, Facebook, GitHub**).

 ### Demo